Avokadoen/OpenglFlightPrototype/README.md

 			- j moves you left relative to your orientation
 			- l moves you right relative to your orientation
 			- mouse to look around
+- Utility
+	- f2 toggle between fullscreen and windowed.
+Going to fullscreen will save the screen state and apply it when going back to windowed
+	- esc will exit the program

 ##### Some sources:
 - https://learnopengl.com/